Table of Contents

 6.2.
 Movies and Documentaries

-Watch dystopian films such as *Children of Men* or *Snowpiercer* to see how directors depict societal breakdowns visually.
+Watch dystopian films like Children of Men or Snowpiercer to see how directors depict societal collapse and class division visually.

 6.3.
 Online Writing Communities

-Websites like Reddit or writing forums dedicated to speculative fiction can offer both motivation and valuable insights.
+Places like Reddit or writing forums focused on speculative fiction can be great for motivation and practical advice.

 6.4.
 Writing Prompts and Exercises